Pedro-Appel/aubay-tech-talks/README.md

 ## 3. Prometheus Observability

 In the final section, you'll integrate Prometheus for observability, which is crucial for monitoring the health and performance of your application.
 Observability allows you to understand the internal state of your application based on the data it generates, which is vital for maintaining resilient and reliable services.

 **Key Objectives:**

 - Integrate Prometheus with the Java application.
 - Set up metrics collection to monitor application performance.
 - Visualize the data in Grafana to gain insights into the application's behavior.

+### Step-by-Step
+1. Go to the grafana directory (root/grafana/)
+2. Follow the readme present in that directory

 ## Conclusion